severinlandolt/latex-thesis-template/README.md

 ![finalref](https://raw.githubusercontent.com/severinlandolt/latex-thesis-template/master/images/finalref3.png)

+**Bibliography Management**\
+I personally recommend using [Zotero](https://www.zotero.org/) for bibliography management.
+It is a is a free, easy-to-use tool to help you collect, organise, cite, and share research.
+Zotero is available for Mac, Windows, and Linux.

 ## Miscellaneous

 If you want to use an other paragraph styling, you can do this within the _settings.tex_ file.
 You can tune both the indentation (\parindent, default 0px) and the space between the paragraphs (\parskip, default 1em)